 Meet Tony and Cleo.
 These pups have also been known as Jack and Jill or Bonnie and Clyde.
 Their story has many twists and bumps in the road that brought them to their forever home.

-The pups were found together in Texas during the summer of 2017 and taken to a facility in Odessa where they were placed on the kill list.
+The pups were found together in Texas during the summer of 2017 and taken to a facility in Odessa.
 Known as Jack and Jill then, the pups were only given a week before they would be euthanized unless someone claimed them.
-Their current fur mom, Deb, saw the doggy duo online and said she was immediately “hooked.”
+Their current fur mom, Deb, saw the duo online and said she was immediately “hooked.”
 The facility’s website explained that Jill’s hind legs were paralyzed after apparently being shot, which only made Deb love her more.

 When she contacted the facility, which was about 500 miles away from her home in rural New Mexico, Deb learned that they would only release Jack and Jill to a rescue and had already found one that would take them.
 The pups were going to Raven Rescue in Missouri where their names would be changed to Bonnie and Clyde.
 While she was extremely relieved that they weren’t going to be euthanized, Deb still wanted to adopt them.
 She decided to take the trip to Missouri to pick them up.
 After the long drive, she was ecstatic to greet her new furry family members with open arms.
 She quickly renamed them Antony and Cleopatra, or Tony and Cleo.